devbioinfoguy/wrangling-genomics/lessons/00-readQC.md

 ## FastQC
-We have already talked about [what information is stored in a fastq file earlier](https://github.com/adamfreedman/knowyourdata-genomics/blob/gh-pages/lessons/01-know_your_data.md#unmapped-read-data-fastq).
+We have already talked about [what information is stored in a FASTQ file earlier](https://github.com/adamfreedman/knowyourdata-genomics/blob/gh-pages/lessons/01-know_your_data.md#unmapped-read-data-fastq).
 The next step is to assess that information to see if the data contained within are of good quality.

 FastQC (http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) provides a simple way to do some quality control checks on raw sequence data coming from high throughput sequencing pipelines.
 It provides a modular set of analyses which you can use to give a quick impression of whether your data has any problems of which you should be aware before doing any further analysis.